Severe Toothache at Night: When Should You See a Dentist?

 A nighttime toothache can stem from a variety of causes — from tooth decay and infection to gum disease or even grinding your teeth while you sleep.
 Understanding the possible reasons behind the pain, and knowing when it may be appropriate to seek professional dental assessment, can help you make informed decisions about your oral health.

 This article explains why toothache often feels worse at night, the common dental causes behind it, what you can do to manage discomfort at home, and the signs that suggest you should contact a dentist.
+Our aim is to provide clear, balanced information so you feel more confident about the next steps for your dental care.

 When Should You See a Dentist for a Severe Toothache at Night?